aih/linkedlegislation-blog/aboutme.md

 ---

 ![Ari standing next to a model of One Vanderbilt](/assets/img/AriProfile1.jpg){: .aboutPortrait}
 I'm Ari Hershowitz.
-I aim bring transparency and modern software tools to government as founder and CEO of Govable.ai, and of DreamProIT, a US/Ukraine software consultancy.
+I aim to bring transparency and modern software tools to government as founder and CEO of Govable.ai, and of DreamProIT, a US/Ukraine software consultancy.
 I’m passionate about change-management in organizations, in text documents, and in life.
 I have worked to:

 <div class="aboutmecontainer"  markdown="1">
 - Modernize Congress and other Legislatures